canonical/juju-dashboard/README.md

 #### Mocking data

 The file [complete-redux-store-dump.js](src/testing/complete-redux-store-dump.js) contains a sanitized redux dump from a Dashboard instance with many models in different states.
 When writing a test use the real data provided by this file when generating a redux store that will provide the data to your component or library.
-Because every test uses the same data set this allows us to see when a library or component will fail if the data that's saved to the redux store, or a selector is modified.
+Because every test uses the same dataset this allows us to see when a library or component will fail if the data that's saved to the redux store, or a selector is modified.

 > **If you modify the data that is saved into the redux store then you must update this file**

 If you want to test states that are not included in the data dump, or if you want to see how a component will act in different data states you can modify it locally within the test.
-If you must modify some value see if there is value in adding another entry into the data set for others to use.
+If you must modify some value see if there is value in adding another entry into the dataset for others to use.

-#### Test Snippits
+#### Test Snippets

-The typical imports and test case setup looks like the following.
-Note that we create a shared mockStore factory at the top of each test suite.
+The typical import and test case setup looks like the following.
+Note that we create a shared `mockStore` factory at the top of each test suite.

 ```
 import React from "react";